jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

     NameError: name 'get_datetime' is not defined

-  I add it to the list of :ref:`Exceptions<how to test if an Exception is raised>` seen as well
+  I add it to the list of :ref:`Exceptions<how to test that an Exception is raised>` seen as well

   .. code-block:: python